postcss/autoprefixer/README.md

 ### Forget about prefixes

 Best tool, is a tool, that you can’t see, but it’s work.
 This is a main idea behind Autoprefixer.

 So Autoprefixer interface is simple: just forget about vendor prefixes and write normal CSS by latest W3C specs.
 You don’t need special language (like Sass) and special mixins.

-Because Autoprefixer doesn’t depend on styles language, you can also use it with Sass, Stylus of LESS preprocessors.
+Because Autoprefixer doesn’t depend on styles language, you can also use it with Sass, Stylus or LESS preprocessors.

 ### Actual data from Can I Use